 - Avoid tight jeans or pants, and tights.

-- Avoid sitting in a wet bathing suit after swimming – rinse off after swimming and change as soon as possible into
+- Avoid sitting in a wet bathing suit after swimming – rinse chlorine off of the vulvar area after swimming and change as soon as possible into dry clothing.

 - Go to the follow-up appointment, even if the symptoms are better.
 We want to be sure you are better.

 - Continue baths and focus on appropriate vulvar care.
 Symptoms may reoccur until puberty unless hygiene recommendations are followed or if children are exposed to irritants again.

 Call the office if your child has any of the following:

 - Your child’s symptoms are not getting better.

 - You notice vaginal bleeding.

 - Your child has pain or burning when urinating, and is urinating more often.